 Did I read the books?
 I did as it happens, but not because I especially wanted to – I’d never have made the purchase myself.
 However, I acquired them by way of a gift and since they’d come into my possession, I decided to see what the fuss was about.

-So I can say with authority that I do know the premise, I have in fact read them, and I still don’t really get it.
+So I can say with authority that I do know the premise, I have in fact read them – and I still don’t really get the hype.

 But that was as far as it went for me: I noted the decidedly average prose and the peculiar storyline – and then promptly forgot about them…Until a few days ago.

 On Saturday a dear friend of mine shared a post on her Facebook page which intrigued me, and upon reading it I realised that there was a far darker side to the plot than I’d bothered to consider.
 She knows firsthand about abusive relationships, and the post described the way in which the books glamourise exactly that: abuse.